dell/terraform-provider-powerflex/docs/resources/storage_pool.md

 - `rebalance_num_of_concurrent_ios_per_device` (Number) The maximum number of concurrent rebalance I/Os per device
 - `rebuild_enabled` (Boolean) Enable or disable rebuilds in the specified Storage Pool
 - `rebuild_rebalance_parallelism` (Number) Maximum number of concurrent rebuild and rebalance activities on SDSs in the Storage Pool
 - `replication_journal_capacity` (Number) This defines the maximum percentage of Storage Pool capacity that can be used by replication for the journal.
+Before deleting the storage pool, this has to be set to 0.
 - `rm_cache_write_handling_mode` (String) Sets the Read RAM Cache write handling mode of the specified Storage Pool
 - `spare_percentage` (Number) Sets the spare capacity reservation policy
 - `use_rfcache` (Boolean) Enable/Disable RFcache on a specific storage pool